88lex/sasync/README.md

 # sasync

-The main purpose of this script is to use rclone with service accounts to copy large volumes of files
+This script uses rclone with service accounts to copy large volumes of files between two rclone remotes.

 There are 5 files in the repo at the moment.
 1. sasync is the main script